Mon Feb 22nd, 2010 at 04:34:10 AM EST

 This diary concludes my status report on high-speed rail in the world (see Delays come to an end (EU HSR 2009) and The EU's emerging high-speed networkS).

 China's high-speed ambitions began with the handover of Hong Kong to the PRC in 1997.
 The line from Guangzhou (Canton) to Shenzhen (at the border of Hong Kong) became very busy and was upgraded for 200 km/h.
 This is where the domestic industry could experiment with a series of prototypes and small series of fast electric multiple units (EMUs; see details in China wants 380 km/h trains).

 Thus emerged the ambition to build a genuine high-speed line: one to connect the political capital and the de-facto commercial capital (and the original power base of then leader Jiang Zemin).
-The Beijing-Shanghai line already featured as one of the North-South corridors in the 2001-5 plan, but its construction didn't start until two years ago: as it was to be the world's longest high-speed line at over 1300 km, and was to face heavy competition from planes, the price tag is extreme and the choice of technology was critical.
-Decisionmakers long vacillated between three options:
+The Beijing–Shanghai line already featured as one of the north–south corridors in the 2001–2005 plan, but its construction didn't start until two years ago: as it was to be the world's longest high-speed line at over 1,300 km, and was to face heavy competition from planes, the price tag is extreme and the choice of technology was critical.
+Decision-makers long vacillated between three options:

 - wait for domestic development to reach world standard,